RESIDENCY AT BROCHER FOUNDATION

 THE MEANINGS OF AGEING AND DYING

-new research line at Radboud University
+new research line at Radboud University Medical Center

 In March 2022, I started my new research line Contemporary Meanings of Ageing and Dying at the Radboud University Medical Center in Nijmegen.
 It focuses on ethical and existential questions regarding death and dying in old age, with a specific interest for the role of choice and control at the end-of-life.